mixxxdj/manual/source/chapters/appendix.rst

                         for user settings files such as the library database and preferences configuration file.
 ----------------------  -------------------------------------------------
---controllerDebug       Causes Mixxx to display/log all of the controller
+--controllerDebug       Causes Mixxx to display/log all controller data
-                        data it receives and script functions it loads.
+                        it receives and script functions it loads.
 ----------------------  -------------------------------------------------
 --developer             Enables developer-mode.
 Includes extra log info,
                         stats on performance, a Developer tools menu, and